agraef/midizap/README.md

 CP[16] C0
 ~~~

 This looks like a key translation with a step size, but is treated differently.
 Firstly, there are no separate press and release sequences like in other key translations, only a single output sequence.
 Thus, like in data mode, all down keys will be released immediately (there aren't any in this example, but in general, all kinds of output events are allowed, like in other translations).

 Secondly, there's no "on"/"off" status here to determine the output values either.
 Rather, the output messages are constructed directly from the input value by some arithmetic calculations.
-To these ends, the step size actually denotes a *modulus* which is used to decompose the input value into two separate quantities, *quotient* and *remainder*.
+To these ends, the step size is actually being used as a *modulus* in order to decompose the input value into two separate quantities, *quotient* and *remainder*.
 Only the latter becomes the value of the output message, while the former is used as an *offset* to modify the output message.

-More precisely, the input value *v*, say, is divided by the given step size *k*, yielding the offset *p* = *v/k* (rounded down to the nearest integer), and the remainder *q* of that division.
+More precisely, the input value *v*, say, is divided by the given step size *k*, yielding the offset *p* = *v/k* (rounded to the nearest integer towards zero), and the remainder *q* of that division.
 E.g., with *k* = 16 and *v* = 21, you'll get *p* = 1 and *q* = 5 (21 divided by 16 yields 1 with remainder 5, because 16×1 + 5 = 21).
 The offset *p* is then applied to the note itself, and the remainder *q* becomes the velocity of that note.
 So in the example the output would be the note `C#0` (`C0` offset by 1) with a velocity of 5.

+(Note that `CP` and `PB` messages don't have a modifiable offset, so if you use these on the output side of a mod translation, the offset part of the input value will be ignored.
+The same goes for the `PC` message, which doesn't have a parameter value either, so that the remainder value will be ignored, too.)

-The above might seem a bit esoteric, but this is in fact exactly how you decode meter information in the Mackie control protocol, which consists of a mixer channel index 0..7 in the high nibble (bits 4..6) and the corresponding meter value in the low nibble (bits 0..3) of a key pressure message, which is why we use 16 as the modulus here.
+The above might seem a bit esoteric, but this is in fact exactly how you decode meter information in the Mackie control protocol, which consists of a mixer channel index 0..7 in the high nibble (bits 4..6) and the corresponding meter value in the low nibble (bits 0..3) of a key pressure message, which is why we used 16 as the modulus in this example.
 There are also some variations of the syntax which make this kind of translation more flexible.
 In particular, on the right-hand side of the rule you can specify a step size if the remainder value needs to be scaled:

 ~~~
 CP[16] C0[2]
 ~~~

-Or you can specify a list of discrete velocity values instead.
-E.g., the APCmini uses the velocities 1, 3 and 5 to denote the colors green, red and yellow, respectively, and a zero velocity denotes "off", so you can encode the meter value in different colors, like so:
+Or you can specify a *list* of discrete velocity values instead.
+E.g., the APCmini uses the velocities 1, 3 and 5 to denote the colors green, red and yellow, respectively, and a zero velocity denotes "off", so you can map the meter value to different colors as follows:

 ~~~
 CP[16] C0[0,1,1,1,1,5,5,5,3]
 ~~~

+The remainder of the input value will then be used as an index into the list to give the translated value.
+E.g., in our example 0 will be mapped to 0 (off), 1..4 to 1 (green), 5..7 to 5 (yellow), and 8 to 3 (red).
+Also, the last value in the list will be used for any index which runs past the end of the list.
+Thus in the example, if for some reason you'd receive a meter value of 10, say, the output will still be 3, since it's the last value in the list.

-There are a lot of repeated values there.
-For convenience, it's also possible to abbreviate these with the colon, which also improves readability:
+Note that there are a lot of repeated values in this example.
+For convenience, it's possible to abbreviate these using the notation *value*`:`*count*, which also helps readability.
+The following denotes exactly the same list as above:

 ~~~
 CP[16] C0[0,1:4,5:3,3]
 ~~~

-This denotes exactly the same list.
-Also note that when using discrete value lists, the remainder of the input value will be used as an index into the list, and the last value in the list will be used for any index which runs past the end of the list.
-Thus in the above example, if for some reason you'd receive a meter value of 10, say, the output will still be 3, since it's the last value in the list.

 You can also scale the *offset* value, by adding a second step size to the left-hand side: